-In the nine months ending February 29, 2020, the Company entered into a loan agreement with SSL for \$200,000 and \$115,000 and unsecured loans with two directors totalling \$69,221.
+In the twelve months ending May 31, 2020, the Company entered into several loan agreements with SSL for a total of \$415,000 and unsecured loans with two directors totalling \$69,221.
+These loans were settled in cash and as part of the debt conversion announced on September 16, 2020.
 Refer to Liquidity and Capital Resources section for further details.